shoppertrail/shoppertrail-uat-guide/README.md

 ### UAT-Data Google Sheet Example

 Example of completing the UAT-Data Google Sheet.
-This just gives you an idea, there are a few more colums to complete.
+This just gives you an idea, there are a few more columns to complete.
 (GitHub only allows embedded gifs, not videos).

   <!-- Figure with GIF -->
   <figure style="margin:0; text-align:center;">